 If you're less about "DIY" and more about "BUY" there are great pieces of litter box furniture available on Etsy.
 From super simple to hand-built statement pieces, there's something for everyone.

 For a budget-friendly option, try a decorative screen.
-They hide the mess and you can choose from a ton of colors and patterns to fit with your décor.
+They hide the mess, and you can choose from many colors and patterns to fit with your décor.
 Screens are also great if your kitty doesn't like a fully enclosed litter box.

 For a clean design aesthetic and small footprint, take a look at this 2-door option.
 Having the doors on the front means you can use the top of the cabinet for display, making it look even more like a loved piece of furniture and less like a cat potty.
 There's also a nice little area for storing supplies.
 And the cat entrance is up off the ground, helping to reduce litter tracking.

 But if you want to place anything on the top surface of the enclosure, those items will have to be removed each time you open it.
 Think about how you want to use the piece, not just to hide the kitty litter, but as furniture in your home.